metsko/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-1.md

     - E. Data Center operations.

     <details markdown=1><summary markdown='span'>Answer</summary>
-      Correct answer: A, D
+      Correct answer: A, D = shared responsibility model and patch for infra (aws) and software (user), IAM, vpc and config (only user), data center both aws & user infra vs configs
     </details>

-39. In order to implement best practices when dealing with a “Single Point of Failure,” you should attempt to build as much automation as possible in both detecting and reacting to failure.
+39. *In order to implement best practices when dealing with a “Single Point of Failure,” you should attempt to build as much automation as possible in both detecting and reacting to failure.
 Which of the following AWS services would help?
-(Choose TWO)
+(Choose TWO)*
     - A. ELB.
     - B. Auto Scaling.
     - C. Amazon Athen.